VW Bug Ads

 1960

 VW Bug - Full color 9 1/2" x 13 1/2" ad that sends the message just how far this car, and this company, have gone.
-The ad has a front end view of a Dark colored VW Bug with bumper stickers from all around the U.S..
+The ad has a front end view of a Dark colored VW Bug with bumper stickers from all around the U.S. and a Connecticut license plate.
 The ad headline assures the public that "We've gone places!".
 The ad text talks about how it has been ten years since Volkswagens were first imported into the U.S.A. and they have been the Number One Import every year since 1954.
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+It compares the car to the Beetle saying that both of them multiply at an amazing rate.

 1